-"Finance and Audit Committee" means the Finance and Audit Committee established under section 11:

-"financial administration" means the management, supervision, control and direction of all matters relating to the financial affairs of the First Nation;

-"financial competency" means the ability to read and understand financial statements that present accounting issues reasonably expected to be raised by the First Nation's financial statements;

-"financial institution" means the First Nations Finance Authority, a bank, credit union or caisse populaire;

-"financial records" means all records respecting the financial administration of the First Nation, including the minutes of meetings of the Council and the Finance and Audit Committee;

-"First Nation" means Atikameksheng Anishnawbek;

-- "First Nations Finance Authority" means the First Nations Finance Authority established under the Act; - "First Nation's financial assets" means all money and other financial assets of the First Nation; - "First Nation law" means any law, including any by-law or code, of the First Nation made by the Council or the membership of the First Nation; - "First Nation's records" means all records of the First Nation respecting its governance, management, operations and financial administration; - "fiscal year" means the fiscal year of the First Nation set out in section 23; - "FMB" means the First Nations Financial Management Board established under the Act; - "FMB standards" means the standards established from time to time by the FMB under the Act; - "GAAP" means generally accepted accounting principles of the Chartered Professional Accountants of Canada, as revised or replaced from time to time; - "multi-year financial plan" means the plan referred to in section 25; - "officer" means the director of operations, director of finance and administration and any other employee of the First Nation designated by the Council as an officer; - "other revenues" means other revenues as defined in section 3 of the Financing Secured by Other Revenues Regulations made under the Act: - "record" means anything on which information is recorded or stored by any means whether graphic, electronic, mechanical or otherwise; - "special purpose report" means a report described in section 51; - "standards" means the standards established from time to time under the Act; and - "strategic plan" means the plan referred to in section 24. - (2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act. - (3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply. - (4) All references to named enactments in this Law are to enactments of the Government of Canada.
+- "Finance and Audit Committee" means the Finance and Audit Committee established under section 11; - "finance policy" means a policy adopted by the First Nation to ensure comprehensive planning processes for ongoing decision making of the First Nation. - "financial administration" means the management, supervision, control and direction of all matters relating to the financial affairs of the First Nation; - "financial competency" means the ability to read and understand financial statements that present accounting issues reasonably expected to be raised by the First Nation's financial statements; - "financial institution" means the First Nations Finance Authority, a bank, credit union or caisse populaire; - "financial records" means all records respecting the financial administration of the First Nation, including the minutes of meetings of the Council and the Finance and Audit Committee; - "First Nation" means Mosquito, Grizzly Bear's Head, Lean Man First Nations; - "First Nations Finance Authority" means the First Nations Finance Authority established under the Act; - "First Nation's financial assets" means all money and other financial assets of the First Nation and excludes any Trust assets; - "First Nation law" means any law, including any by-law or code, of the First Nation made by the Council or the membership of the First Nation; - "First Nation's records" means all records of the First Nation respecting its governance, management, operations and financial administration; - "fiscal year" means the fiscal year of the First Nation set out in section 23; - "FMB" means the First Nations Financial Management Board established under the Act; - "FMB standards" means the standards established from time to time by the FMB under the Act; - "GAAP" means generally accepted accounting principles of the Chartered Professional Accountants of Canada, as revised or replaced from time to time; - "multi-year financial plan" means the plan referred to in section 25; - "officer" means the director of operations & administration, director of finance and any other employee of the First Nation designated by the Council as an officer; - "other revenues" means other revenues as defined in section 3 of the Financing Secured by Other Revenues Regulations made under the Act and excludes capital of any Trust unless authorization is provided by the Trustee(s); - "record" means anything on which information is recorded or stored by any means whether graphic, electronic, mechanical or otherwise;

+"special purpose report" means a report described in section 51;

+"standards" means the standards established from time to time under the Act; and

+"strategic plan" means the plan referred to in section 24.

+- (2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act. - (3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply. - (4) All references to named enactments in this Law are to enactments of the Government of Canada.